A Comprehensive Necromancer Build Guide

 Cold skills rule here as well.
 The difference in approach for Reaper is a bigger focus on melee skills due to the Nightblade class.

 Your primary choices for dealing damage are the following:

 - Ring of Steel with Ring of Frost.

 - Bone Harvest with Harvester of Death (If planning to use two-handed melee weapon), Dread, and Soul Harvest.

 - Blade Spirit

-With these range of skills that deal damage, it’s up to you on how you’ll distribute skill points.
+With this range of skills that deal damage, it’s up to you on how you’ll distribute skill points.